 Events That Changed How Media Outlets Cover News

 News coverage is constantly evolving.
-Sometimes, the media industry gets a jolt from important news events, which brings instant change from the boardroom to the streets.
-These 12 news events represent critical turning points in how news is covered.
+Sometimes the media industry gets a jolt from important news events, bringing instant change from the boardroom to the streets.
+Media outlets might seem impervious, but they're vulnerable to major events.
+They're affected and they change right along with the rest of the world.

 1963: Kennedy Assassination Puts Focus on TV News Coverage